ctrucza/ctrucza.github.io/_drafts/roslyn-baby-steps-workspaces-solutions-and-projects.markdown

 DumpProject(project);
 {% endhighlight %}

-Once you nave a reference to a project you can get the source files:
+Once you have a reference to a project you can get the source files:

 {% highlight C# %}
 foreach (var document in project.Documents)